dreamcatcher-tech/network/website/nfas/NFAs/P01 Dreamcatcher/02 Funding.md

 1. Must be reusable by other projects on the Dreamcatcher as their investment mechanisms
 1. Allow the Articles and Governance to be published as an NFA to allow others to re-use this work.
 1. Guarantee investors ownership of their unspent money
+1. Record the real world identities of all who contribute money

 #### Should